 Take home a piece of Aggro Crag

 C’mon.
-How bad did you want a piece of the Aggro Crag sitting on a shelf in your room?
-GUTS was one of the many athletic-based game shows aired in the 90’s; it was essentially Ninja Warrior for snap-bracelet wearing teens.
-If you could conquer the blasts of glitter snow, falling rock all while scaling the Super Aggro Crag’s walls, you got to take home a piece of the beast.
+How badly did you want a piece of the Aggro Crag sitting on a shelf in your room?
+GUTS was one of the many athletic-based game shows aired in the ’90s, it was essentially Ninja Warrior for snap-bracelet wearing teens.
+If you could conquer the blasts of glitter snow and falling rock while scaling the Super Aggro Crag’s walls, you got to take home a piece of the beast.
 Bad-ass.

 Photo credit: MentalFloss